Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Background

-In addition to its use for tax gap estimation, NRP serves as a training set for certain Op audit programs like the Discriminant Inventory Function (DIF) System, which is based on a modified Linear Discriminant Analysis (LDA) model~\cite{dif1976}.
-DIF also incorporates other measures and policy objectives that we do not consider here, focusing instead on the stylized setting of only population estimation and reward maximization.
-Some Op audits are then selected from the DIF model by selecting tax returns to audit that have a high likelihood of a significant adjustment.
 It is important to highlight that Op data is not used for estimating the DIF risk model and is not used for estimating the tax gap (specifically, the individual income misreporting component of the tax gap).
-We illustrate this current process in Appendix~\ref{app:more_data}.
 Though NRP audits are jointly used for population estimates of non-compliance and risk model training, the original sampling design was not optimized for both revenue maximization and estimator accuracy for tax non-compliance.
-Random NRP audits have also been criticized for burdening compliant taxpayers and for failing to target known areas of known non-compliance ~\citep{lawsky2008fairly}.
-In this work we show that some randomness in auditing yields important benefits, but demonstrate how a unified process can efficiently maximize revenue while maintaining accurate estimates of the tax gap.

-To some extent, the current process already exists as an informal sequential decision-making system.
+Random audits have been criticized for burdening compliant taxpayers and for failing to target areas of known non-compliance ~\citep{lawsky2008fairly}.
+The current process already somewhat represents informal sequential decision-making system.
 NRP strata are informed by the Op distribution, and are adjusted year-to-year.
-We posit that by formalizing the current IRS system in the form of a sequential decision-making problem, we can incorporate more methods that can improve the efficiency, accuracy, and fairness of the system.
+We posit that by formalizing the current IRS system in the form of a sequential decision-making problem, we can incorporate more methods to improve its efficiency, accuracy, and fairness.